qurben/dynamic_json/README.md

 ## Hints

 To see the XML generated from this data source just add it to a page and use the Debug Devkit _(?debug)_ to inspect the XML.

+## Roadmap

+I am looking at implementing some kind of OAuth implementation to properly include Twitter on a website.

 ## Notes